-The Company's financial liabilities include amount due to a related party, loan from a related party and other payable.
+The Company's financial liabilities include amount due to related parties, loan from a related party and accrued expenses.
 The Company has not designated any financial liability as at fair value through profit or loss.

 Subsequent measurement

 The measurement of financial liabilities depends on their classification.